code-collabo/.github/README.md

 [Join Collabo community gitter chat](https://matrix.to/#/#code-collabo-foss-community:gitter.im)

 ## Collabo contributors
+These awesome persons have contributed to one or more of collabo projects.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+See [emoji key](https://allcontributors.org/docs/en/emoji-key).

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->